Configure Service and Session Options

 - Select Others > System > Configuration > Configuration in the left menu bar.
 The following screen displays.

-- In the Service Options pane, scroll down to view the setting for IPsec Cipher Key Check.
-A checked box icon indicates that a feature is enabled, and an unchecked box icon indicates that a feature is disabled.
+- In the Service Options section, scroll down to view the setting for IPsec Cipher Key Check.
+A checked box icon indicates that the feature is enabled, and an unchecked box icon indicates that the feature is disabled.

-- Click the IPsec Cipher Key Check box to change the setting.
+- On the General tab, click the checkbox for IPsec Cipher Key Check to change the setting.

 - Click OK.